MichaelJorgensen/CouponCodes-2-old/README.markdown

 	/c add bad [coupon code] [effect] (active) (total uses) (expire) [coupon code] = string used to redeem this coupon.  no spaces.
 [effect]
 - burn = set player on fire
 - explode = player explodes like TNT
 - chicken = spawns player some chickens
 - lightning = hits the player with lightning
 - poison = poisons the player
 - drop = teleport the player high up into the sky (active) = default 1 for active, 0 for inactive.  inactive coupons can not be redeemed, except by a "multi" coupon.
 (total uses) = default 1 use.
 (expiration) = period coupon is good for.  example: +90:days
 #### Multi
+	/c add multi [(group-)coupon code(:count)] [subcoupon1(:subcoupon2...)] (total uses) (expire)
+(group) = puts the multicoupon in a group.  only 1 coupon can be redeemed per user per group.
-	/c add multi [coupon code(:count)] [subcoupon1(:subcoupon2...)] (total uses) (expire) [coupon code] = string used to redeem this coupon.  no spaces.
+[coupon code] = string used to redeem this coupon.  no spaces.
 (count) = use [coupon code] as a prefix, and generate (count) unique codes.
 [subcoupon1(:subcoupon2...)] = semicolon seperated list of coupons that you want this "multi" coupon to apply.